 Pro Tip

-A benefit of enrolling in a formal Home Inspector education is learning about the Pennsylvania laws that affect Inspectors and their practices, such as not being allowed to provide a repair estimate, either orally or in writing, without a number of criteria being met.
+A benefit of enrolling in a formal Home Inspector education is learning about the Pennsylvania laws that affect Inspectors and their practices, such as not being allowed to provide a repair estimate, either orally or in writing, without several criteria being met.

-Inspectors can do this research on their own to understand the various laws but learning from a seasoned professional in a training school can allow new Inspectors to ask questions about the laws and be shown examples of how these situations can arise in the real world of home inspections.
+Inspectors can do this research independently to understand the various laws, but learning from a seasoned professional in a training school can allow new Inspectors to ask questions about the laws and be shown examples of how these situations can arise in the real world of home inspections.

 Step 2 — Register & Pass The National Home Inspector Examination®

 Passing the National Home Inspector Examination® is a great way to prove you are a trusted Home Inspector in Pennsylvania.
-Once you pass the exam, you are also qualified to become a member of the American Society of Home Inspectors (ASHI), which is a widely known organization that will help you form relationships throughout the industry and start getting referrals.
+Once you pass the exam, you are also qualified to join the American Society of Home Inspectors (ASHI).
+This widely-known organization will help you form relationships throughout the industry and start getting referrals.

 Pro Tip

-When preparing for the exam, it will be helpful to keep in mind that the examination will test three performance domains: Property and Building Inspection/Site Review, Analysis of Findings and Reporting, and Professional Responsibilities.
-The Examination Board of Professional Home Inspectors (EBPHI) also has practice quizzes that can be purchased on the National Home Inspector Examination website here.
+When preparing for the exam, it will be helpful to remember that the examination will test three performance domains: Property and Building Inspection/Site Review, Analysis of Findings and Reporting, and Professional Responsibilities.
+The Examination Board of Professional Home Inspectors (EBPHI) also has practice quizzes that can be purchased on the National Home Inspector Examination website.

 Step 3 — Perform or Participate in 100 Home Inspections